 Share and earn $5 in free food

 If you share the app with your friends, and they use the app to earn free food, you earn $5 of free food after your friend’s first order.
 That’s our way of thanking you for sharing our app with your friends.

 We don't accept money to change search results - ever.
 We're focused on finding you the most useful search results for you.
 We always provide accurate search based on your request.

 If you want proof of this, try going to Seamless/Grubhub’s website and sort by their “Default” sort for restaurants.
 You'll notice the top restaurants are 5 or 4.5 stars, then it goes down to 4 stars, but then you will see 4.5 star restaurants again below the 4 star restaurants.
-As the news article states the 4 star restaurants paid more than the 4.5 star restaurants to be shown above them...
+As the news article states, the 4 star restaurants paid more than the 4.5 star restaurants to be shown above them.
 Try this test with any other ratings website you use and see if they sort honestly or not.
-If you see this on PlateRate, its a bug and you should report it.
-Let us know at firstname.lastname@example.org, and we will fix it so we're sorting correctly (though it should never happen with us).
+At PlateRate our sort is focused on helping you find the highest rated closest food that meets your search criteria… Our goal is simply to connect you to the best tasting food for you, every time!

 In addition, PlateRate dedicates 5-10% of its revenue every year towards doing social good.
 So by supporting us, you’re helping make the world a better place.
 For more questions about the social good we plan to do feel free to email us at firstname.lastname@example.org.

 If you have an idea for us, or there's something that you don’t like about the site, let us know at firstname.lastname@example.org.
 We read every piece of feedback we get!
 We want to build your dream food-tech app, and we hope we’re off to a good start in doing so.
-But if not let us know what would get us there!
+But if we’re not, please let us know what would get us there!